hablapps/LensStateIsYourFather/README.md

 ```

 What comes next is quite interesting.
 We encode the laws of a typeclass in
 another class that depends on the original one.
-In this sense, we should provide
+In this sense, when we create a
-not only an instance of the main typeclass but also an instance of its
+new typeclass instance, we should provide not only an instance of the main class
-associated laws, where we prove that the laws of the main instance hold.
-I found
+but also an instance of its associated laws, where we prove that the laws of the
-this way of encoding laws particularly cool:
+main instance hold.
+Having said so, this is how we encode `MonadStateLaws` in
+Coq:

 ```Coq
 Class MonadStateLaws (A : Type) (m : Type -> Type) `{MonadState A m} : Type :=